keu/docs/astro/data-lineage-support-and-compatibility.md

 ## Unsupported Operators

-If an Airflow task runs with an operator that is not supported, the lineage backend will still receive information about the task duration, status, and parent DAG.
-However, the backend will not receive any information about the task's input or output datasets.
-A task running with an unsupported operator will appear as a single node in the lineage graph.
+Airflow tasks that run with unsupported operators send information about the task duration, status, and parent DAG to the lineage backend.
+However, information about the task's input or output datasets isn't sent to the backend.
+A task running with an unsupported operator appears as a single node in the lineage graph.

 ## Other Known Limitations

-Lineage on Astro is still in active development.
+Lineage on Astro is in active development.
 Keep in mind the following limitations when using lineage functionality:

-- Source code emitted by partially supported operators does not appear in the lineage UI.
+- Source code emitted by partially supported operators doesn't appear in the lineage UI.
-- Airflow operators will emit lineage data about failed task runs only for Deployments on Astro Runtime v5.0+.
+- Airflow operators emit lineage data about failed task runs only for Deployments on Astro Runtime v5.0+.
-- Data Lineage cannot currently be extracted from datasets whose Airflow connections are stored in a [secrets backend](secrets-backend.md).
+- Data lineage cannot be extracted from datasets whose Airflow connections are stored in a [secrets backend](secrets-backend.md).